SolomonAsghar/FlowRES/README.md

 # System Requirements
 ## Hardware requirements
-FlowRES can be run on any standard computer with enough RAM to support the operations defined by a user.
-The runtimes we report are generated using a computer with the following specs:
+FlowRES can be run on any standard computer with enough RAM to support the simulations defined by the user.
+The runtimes we report (`demo` notebooks) come from an old midrange desktop with the following specs:

 RAM: 16 GB